Louise-Ryan/GENE-FAM/README.md

 <br>

 #### <ins>Assembly and Annotation files:</ins>
-If your query species is available on RefSeq, and the genome assembly of interest is the reference genome for that species, then the following annotation files and assembly can be automatically downloaded with GENE-FAM (please see options and parameters below).
+If your query species is available on RefSeq, and the genome assembly of interest is the reference genome for that species, then the genome assembly and following annotation files can be automatically downloaded using GENE-FAM (please see options and parameters below).
 Otherwise, you should manually download the following files from the NCBI database for your query species.
-Note, if no annotation files are available for your query species, only the assembly should be downloaded and the $annotation_available option should be set to "no" in the GENE-FAM script (please see below for instructions).
+Note, if no annotation files are available for your query species, only the genome assembly should be downloaded and the $annotation_available option should be set to "no" in the GENE-FAM.pl script (please see below for instructions).

 <ol type="1">

 <li> <b> Genome assembly:</b></li> This is the genome assembly for your query species.
-The genome should end in "genomic.fna" if downloaded from the NCBI database.  </li></p>
+The genome file should end in "genomic.fna" if downloaded from the NCBI database.  </li></p>
 <li> <b> Protein CDS annotations:</b></li> These are the protein coding sequence annotations downloaded from the NCBI RefSeq database.
 This file should end in "protein.faa". </li></p>
 <li> <b> Nucleotide CDS annotations: </b></li> These are the nucleotide coding sequence annotations downloaded from the NCBI RefSeq database.
 This file should end in "cds_from_genomic.fna". </li></p>
 <li> <b> mRNA annotations:</li> </b> These are the mRNA annotations downloaded from the NCBI RefSeq database.
 This file should end in "rna.fna". </li></p>